melodell/melodell.github.io/README.md

 ### Why?
 TBD
 ### How?
-- Languages: React, HTML, Markdown, a little CSS.
+- *Languages*: React, HTML, Markdown, a little CSS.
 - [Gatsby](https://www.gatsbyjs.com/) for scalable static pages.
-Lighter weight than React with all the React magic.
+Lighter weight than React, but with all the React magic.
 - [Fomantic UI](https://fomantic-ui.com/) for clean, easy styling.
 - GitHub Pages for easy deployment.
+### Lessons
+TBD (Learned Gatsby, GraphQL, Fomantic)

 ## Workflow